springframeworkguru/spring5-recipe-app/README.md

 # Spring Boot Recipe Application

-This repository a demo application built in the "Spring Framework 5 - Beginner to Guru" course
+This repository a demo application built in the "Spring Framework 5 - Beginner to Guru" course.

+I built the backend; most of the frontend (HTML, css) is by John Thompson.